eldridgejm/dictconfig/doc/source/index.rst

 convert this string to an `int`.
 The default string-to-int parser in `dictconfig` is capable of evaluating basic arithmetic expressions, and therefore produces the value of 42.

+Likewise, the reference to :code:`${foo.bar}` is resolved from the external variables and converted to a date as per the schema.
+The `due` field is resolved by referring to the `released` field.
+The default date parser is smart enough to handle relative dates written as above.
+See the `Parsers`_ section below for more information on the parsers.

 Usage
 -----